Baryon-antibaryon photoproduction cross sections off the proton: Kinematic Correlations and Reaction Mechanisms

-Figure~\ref{fig:vanhovediagram} illustrates the six combinations of proton, produced baryon and produced anti-baryon that can each move either forward or backward in the CM frame.
+Figure~\ref{fig:vanhovediagram} illustrates the six combinations of proton, produced baryon and produced antibaryon that can each move either forward or backward in the CM frame.
 Each event is represented as a point in the Van Hove plane, parameterized by polar angle $\omega$ and radius $\rho$.
 A brief overview of this categorization is included in Appendix~\ref{sec:vh}, defining the correlation variables $\omega$ and $\rho$.
-Each particle ``$B$'', ``$\antiB$'', or ``$p$'' from the event that is denoted by a point on the ``+'' side of the indicated principal axis is moving forward in the CM frame, while for a point located on the ``$-$'' side of the same axis, the corresponding particle is moving backward.
+Each particle ``$B$,'' ``$\antiB$,'' or ``$p$'' from the event that is denoted by a point on the ``+'' side of the indicated principal axis is moving forward in the CM frame, while for a point located on the ``$-$'' side of the same axis, the corresponding particle is moving backward.

-Figure~\ref{fig:vanhovedata} shows the distribution of $p\antip p$ and $\Lambda\antiLambda p$ events summed over all photon beam energies for the real data (a, c) and what is computed for a pure phase space distribution for these reactions (b, d).
-Events in ``Area~III'', for example, correspond to the baryon and the anti-baryon moving forward in the CM, with the proton moving backward.
-Panels (a) and (b) are not populated with events in Areas V and VI because the identical protons are sorted into ``more forward" for the produced baryon ``$B$" and ``more backward" for the recoil proton ``$p$''.
+Figure~\ref{fig:vanhovedata} shows the distribution of $p\antip p$ and $\Lambda\antiLambda p$ events summed over all photon beam energies for the real data [Figs.~\ref{fig:vanhovedata}(a) and ~\ref{fig:vanhovedata}(c)] and what is computed for a pure phase space distribution for these reactions [Figs.~\ref{fig:vanhovedata}(b) and ~\ref{fig:vanhovedata}(d)].
+Events in ``Area~III,'' for example, correspond to the baryon and the antibaryon moving forward in the CM, with the proton moving backward.
+Figure~\ref{fig:vanhovedata} (a) and (b) are not populated with events in Areas V and VI because the identical protons are sorted into ``more forward" for the produced baryon ``$B$" and ``more backward" for the recoil proton ``$p$.''

 In contrast, the phase space panel Fig.~\ref{fig:vanhovedata}(d) for the $\Lambda\antiL p$ cases is uniformly populated in angle $\omega$, as expected.
 Significantly, the data distribution for the $\Lambda\antiL p$ cases Fig.~\ref{fig:vanhovedata}(c) shows a separation of events where the two hyperons tend to travel together in the forward hemisphere in Area~III, but also where the proton and the $\antiL$ travel together predominantly in the forward hemisphere in Area~V. This was manifested in the single-particle angular distributions introduced in Sec.~\ref{sec:single_particle_correlations}.
-For non-strange particle exchange in the $t$-channel, the \LamantiLam pair will tend to be created in the forward hemisphere.
+For nonstrange particle exchange in the $t$ channel, the \LamantiLam pair will tend to be created in the forward hemisphere.
 In the case of kaon exchange, the $p\antiL$ pair will tend to be created in the forward hemisphere, with a clear separation between the cases at \gx energies.